Red-Liu199/CAT/README.md

 **Data preparation:**

-Currently, this repository is relied on [CAT](https://github.com/thu-spmi/CAT) for data pre-processing.
-Basically the audio features and some of the text normalization.
+Currently, this repository is relied on [CAT](https://github.com/thu-spmi/CAT) for data pre-processing, basically the audio features extraction and some of the text normalization.

 So, before going into the task, you should do data preparation with CAT first.
 For more information, please refer to [tools/README.md](tools/README.md).